kiboschool/course-industry-experience-1/src/lessons/applying/assignment.md

 For this assignment, you will apply to technical roles.
 You are required to apply to at least 10 positions, but may apply to more if you wish.

+## Application Tracker

+For both rounds of applications, you need to track the positions and application status in a tracker to submit for credit.

+If you have not already, make a [copy of the job application tracker](https://docs.google.com/spreadsheets/d/1UyblPl26CxdMDx8M8SxoEP-lcgHRGfTXvdGacnkIHMw/copy).

+* Add your name to the title
+* Add the positions you want to apply to as you find them
+* Update the status of the opportunities as you apply and hear back

 ## First batch of applications

 <aside>